-Show point estimates and confidence intervals using scatter plot glyphs.
+Show point estimates and errors using dot marks.

-A point plot represents an estimate of central tendency for a numeric variable by the position of scatter plot points and provides some indication of the uncertainty around that estimate using error bars.
+A point plot represents an estimate of central tendency for a numeric variable by the position of the dot and provides some indication of the uncertainty around that estimate using error bars.

 It is important to keep in mind that a point plot shows only the mean (or other estimator) value, but in many cases it may be more informative to show the distribution of values at each level of the categorical variables.
 In that case, other approaches such as a box or violin plot may be more appropriate.